 A notable victory was In the Matter of Law Offices of Cory H. Morris, appellant, v County of Nassau, et al., respondents, a decision which held, inter alia, "to the extent that a TPVA record concerns the nonadjudicatory responsibilities of the TPVA, it is not exempt from disclosure under the definition of “agency” in Public Officers Law § 86(3)."

-Most recently, the Law Offices of Cory H. Morris was featured in various news outlets for our pro bono efforts and work towards increasing the access to governmental records through FOIL, New York's Freedom information law as further discussed at CourtHouse News: https://www.courthousenews.com/police-disciplinary-records-face-spotlight-in-nycs-latest-reform-push/
+Regarding Police Misconduct Records, the Law Offices of Cory H. Morris was featured in various news outlets for our pro bono efforts and work towards increasing the access to governmental records through FOIL, New York's Freedom information law as further discussed at CourtHouse News: https://www.courthousenews.com/police-disciplinary-records-face-spotlight-in-nycs-latest-reform-push/

 The Brechner Center for Freedom of Information issued a press release together with MuckRock stating that "In a letter accompanying each freedom-of-information request, New York attorney Cory Morris puts the agencies on notice that the records are potentially the subject of legal action and cannot be destroyed.
 As we approach the two (2) year mark, this office has filed multiple lawsuits to obtain Police Misconduct Records, some of which are still pending.

 MuckRock is hosting the requests and responses on its website, where the progress of each request is viewable by creating a free account.
 A coalition of news organizations is being assembled to follow up on the requests and analyze the findings."